Engine Wiring Harness: Everything You Need to Know

 Take detailed and extensive photos of the current engine wiring harness, connections, and routing.
 Use masking tape to label each relationship for future reference.
 Get a shop manual, then study the engine wiring diagram.
 Take note of the wires’ color codes.
 Over time, the wire colors will fade, and the stripes grow increasingly illegible.

-Disconnect and Remove the Battery
+2. Disconnect and remove the battery

 Use a socket wrench to get rid of terminal clamps.
 Begin with the negative, then move to the positive.
 Hold down the brackets that hold the battery in position.
-Steer clear of stray sparks by setting the battery outside while placed at a significant distance from the car.
+Steer clear of stray sparks by setting the battery outside at a significant distance from the car.

 Work through the individual connections of the harness.
 Get rid of the primary bulkhead connection situated at the firewall.
-This is where the harness plugs onto the vehicle to connect to the car’s central computer.
+This is where the harness plugs into the vehicle to connect to the car’s central computer.

 If you finalize wire routing before you connect anything, you may discover that you have too little or too much wire for making connections or snaking around obstacles.
 Make sure the cables are routed away from exhaust pipes and moving parts.
-Lower the vehicle, reinstall the battery, start the car and then inspect the installation.
+Lower the vehicle, reinstall the battery, start the car, and inspect the installation.

 Get Your Free Sample!